 Our mission: to be a steward of economic and social sustainability in the communities we serve.

 Did you know that 47% of Americans cannot cover an emergency expense costing $400 or more?
-SAC Foundation understands this dire need and has a wonderful financial education resource to help instill basic money management fundamentals.
-They really understand the state of the current financial landscape and the power of financial knowledge.
+SAC Foundation understands this dire need and has an online, self-help financial education tool called KOFE to help provide basic money management fundamentals.
+Check out this FREE resource by clicking the link below!

 Powered by Firespring.org